JCSDA/jedi-docs/docs/developer/building_and_testing/building_jedi.rst

 Building and compiling JEDI
 =============================

 As described in detail :doc:`elsewhere <../developer_tools/cmake>`, the procedure for building and compiling JEDI rests heavily on the software tools :code:`CMake` and :code:`ecbuild`, which make your life much easier.
-A typical workflow proceeds in the following steps:
+A typical workflow proceeds in t<he following steps:

 1. Clone the desired JEDI **bundle**
 2. Optionally edit the :code:`CMakeLists.txt` file in the bundle to choose the code branches you want to work with
 3. :code:`cd` to the build directory and run :code:`ecbuild` to generate the Makefiles and other infrastructure
-4. Run :code:`make` to compile the code
+4. Run :code:`make update` to pull the latest, up-to-date code from GitHub (optional) and :code:`make` to compile the code
 5. Run :code:`ctest` to verify that the bundle is working correctly

 In terms of the actual commands you would enter, these steps will look something like this: